 5. Clean the Clutter

 Quiet living isn’t an outright rejection of capitalism, but it does imply a more mindful approach.
 Here, the adage clear space, clear mind absolutely rings true.
 It can be hard (re: impossible) to focus on the tasks of your day when you’re surrounded by visual clutter.
 Give yourself a weekend to reset.
 Marie Kondo your space if you have to, clearing out the clothes, décor, books, and furniture that don’t bring you joy.
 After that comes the most important part: being more intentional about the things you introduce into your home.
-By being more discerning about the objects, organizational tools, and the like that I purchase, I’ve found that I’ve not only saved money, but I can appreciate what’s in front of me right here, right now.
+By being more discerning about the objects and organizational tools I purchase, I’ve not only saved money, but I can appreciate what’s in front of me right here, right now.

 But clutter isn’t solely physical.
 Consider mental clutter in your clean-up as well.
 What are the worries, fears, and anxieties that swirl around in your brain?
 Oftentimes, these thoughts are repeated and circulate again and again without solution.
 This is where journaling can be helpful.
 Take the time to free-write about what’s on your mind.
 Getting everything out on the page can be an effective way to work through your challenges and uncover routes forward you might have not otherwise seen.